-GenerationMe is making another appearance in my recommendations in this series, which I couldn’t be more excited about!
+GenerationMe is making another appearance in my recommendations for this series, which I couldn’t be more excited about!
 I’ve shared their reusable menstrual pads, as well as period pants, in previous posts.

-Now, I get to share with you their fun variety family cloth wipes!
+Now, I get to share with you their fun variety of family cloth wipes!

 GenerationMe is located in Wisconsin, USA, and their wipes are made of flannel and fleece.

 These family cloth wipes are also very soft, but what I love most is the fun patterns you’re sent!
 You can choose the boy print option, girl option, or gender-neutral option to get a variety of fun patterns.

 I personally love the rainbow pattern I was sent!